 This may be subverted after all; if you challenge any beastman during the Jad raid, they knock the hell out of your character (except Duran, who seemingly is the only one smart enough to notice picking a fight isn't a good idea now) with a single attack, and to add insult to injury, they aren't even in their wolf form.

 Inn Security: Twice.
 Sleeping at an inn is required to make the fairy appear, and later on in a free boat ride leads to the characters being trapped on the Ghost Ship.

-Dangerous Inn: Sleeping in one room in the middle of Ghost Ship will make monster spawns and attack you right away, and oh, you don't get the recover you were expecting.
+Dangerous Inn: Sleeping in one room in the middle of the Ghost Ship will make monsters spawn and attack you right away, and oh, you don't get the recover you were expecting.

 Double since the Wanderer and Rogue class allude to when Nevarl wasn't a desert.